 Special Procedures You Must Follow When Settling Your Child’s Claim

 Under California law, you must obtain court approval of any settlement you reach with the childcare provider to compensate your child for their injuries.
-Different procedures must be followed for out of court settlements and those reached through litigation.
+Different procedures must be followed for out-of-court settlements and those reached through litigation.